Sage-Bionetworks-Workflows/dockstore-workflow-rnaseq/README.md

 An example input json file that contains the required inputs and these optional inputs can be found [here](https://raw.githubusercontent.com/Sage-Bionetworks-Workflows/dockstore-workflow-rnaseq/7d64748a3a6d7cc8cfd9f30fc43c1b9bc79b3b3f/jobs/test-paired-fastq/job.json)

+In addition, you may optionally specify the following parameters for the STAR alignment:

+* `sjdbGTFfile` : A gtf annotation file that STAR will use to guide mappings
+* `alignEndsType` : A string specifying the type of read ends alignment
+* `outFilterMismatchNmax` : Integer specifying the maximum number of mismatches per pair
+* `outFilterMultimapScoreRange` : Integer specifying the score range for multi-mapping alignments
+* `outFilterMultimapNmax` : Integer specifying the maximum number of multiple alignments for a read
+* `outFilterScoreMinOverLread` : Integer specifying the minimum score for an alignment to be reported, normalized to read length
+* `outFilterMatchNminOverLread` : Integer specifying the minimum number of matched bases for an alignment to be reported, normalized to read length
+* `outFilterMatchNmin` : Integer specifying the minimum number of matched bases for an alignment to be reported
+* `alignSJDBoverhangMin` : Integer specifying the minimum block size for annotated spliced alignments
+* `alignIntronMax` : Integer specifying the maximum intron size

+For further details about these parameters, please refer to the [STAR manual](https://chagall.med.cornell.edu/RNASEQcourse/STARmanual.pdf)

 ## Resource Requirements

 Resource requirements are specified using the CWL `ResourceRequirement` class.
 Each subworkflow contains specific requests for RAM, disk space, and number of threads.
 These values are set for average-sized RNA Sequencing input files for alignment against the human reference genome.
 If the default values are not sufficient, please modify the `ResourceRequirement` values in the subworkflow CWL files.